 Linear Algebra Done Right, Sheldon Axler

 The “Done Right” comes from the author’s opinion that determinants tend to muddy up understanding of linear algebra among first year students who then go on to learn things the “wrong” way.
 I am not sure I agree all that much, but at least the textbook is consistent and well-written.
 I would use this one to supplement Linear Algebra Done Wrong and as a source of more exercises.
-There is one more book I recommend if you have never seen matrices before.
+There is another book I recommend if you have never seen matrices before.
 This book is much simpler than either of the other two recommended textbooks and I’d get it if you feel like you’re completely lost.
 I have only worked with the 4th and 5th editions, so I would suggest getting these:

 Linear Algebra and its Applications, David C. Lay, et al